Planting a Tree

 Mulching

-Mulches are materials placed over the soil surface to maintain moisture and improve soil conditions.
-Mulching is one of the most beneficial acts a homeowner can do for the health of a tree.
-However, improper mulching materials and practices may have little, or even negative, impact on the trees in your landscape.
+Mulching is one of the most beneficial practices a homeowner can use for better tree health.
+Mulches are applied to the soil surface to maintain moisture and improve soil conditions.
+However, if misapplied, mulch may have little, or even negative, impact on the trees in your landscape.

 Learn more about proper mulching techniques